 - Established The Fund for Transforming Education in Kentucky.
 This independent 501(c)(3) nonprofit corporation is designed to help support innovative strategies in Kentucky public schools, promoting creative and collaborative solutions by conducting research, spurring dialogue, incubating innovative ideas, brokering partnerships and scaling promising practices.
 The Fund seeks dollars to provide support to school districts outside of traditional state, federal and local sources.

 - Implemented a comprehensive system of school and district improvement planning and support.
 House Bill 176 (2010) provided much-needed interventions in the state’s lowest-performing schools.
 Now, Kentucky is able to offer school districts more options to help them improve.
-The process of improvement planning for all schools is used as the means of determining how schools and districts plan to ensure that all students graduate college- and career-ready.
-Hub Schools provide a regional learning center for other schools seeking improvement.
-A best practices website provides a platform for sharing what works best.
+The process of improvement planning for all schools is used as the means of determining how schools and districts plan to ensure that all students graduate college/career-ready.
+Three Hub Schools provide regional learning centers for other schools seeking improvement.
+A best practices website, http://applications.education.ky.gov/bestpractices, provides a platform for sharing what works best.
 Of the original 41 Priority or Persistently Low-Achieving (PLA) Schools, in 2013-14:

 o 5 schools progressed out of Priority status (one of the five closed due to consolidation)

 o 4 schools scored in the Distinguished category, the highest of all performance categories

 o 5 schools scored in the Proficient category

 o 19 schools were categorized as Progressing (met Annual Measurable Objective, student participation rate and

 o 10 had overall scores above the state average